Yeeldx/yeeldbox-devdocs/docs/contributing/operations/osc-levels.md

 ## Additional Considerations for Strategists

 Strategists have multiple roles at OSC III & higher.
 For example, it's possible to obtain the StratOps or other higher level Strategists roles *without* being a doer (e.g. roles above & beyond "I just write strategies", with commensurate reward).
-Though yearn would generally prefer to have someone in StratOps, etc. as a doer, it may not be possible for the individual, and we don't want to prevent them from being able to do so.
+Though Yeeldx would generally prefer to have someone in StratOps, etc. as a doer, it may not be possible for the individual, and we don't want to prevent them from being able to do so.

 ### To move to the StratOps or higher level Strategist role within OSC III